- Local groups

 How hard is it to pass the tests?

-To pass an EAC certification test, you must score approximately 80 percent or higher.
+To pass an Editors Canada certification test, you must score approximately 80 percent or higher.
 The exact pass mark fluctuates slightly from test to test and from one administration to another.

 The percentage of candidates who pass varies from test to test and from year to year, because the tests are different each year.